jcasey214/hashit/readme.md

 * run with ```./hashit <port>``` (defaults to 8080)

 ## usage
-the /hash POST endpoint accepts a 'password' form field
+1. the /hash POST endpoint accepts a 'password' form field

-example curl: \
+    * example: ```curl -X POST http://localhost:{port}/hash --data password=angryMonkey```
-curl -X POST http://localhost:{port}/hash --data password=angryMonkey
+1. the /shutdown endpoint will trigger a graceful shutdown, stopping the server listening immediately but resolving any remaining requests